 conjecture /kuhn-jek-cher/ n. : a guess about something based on how it seems and not on proof.

-I frequently annoy my friends by making up explanations about the world.
+Generating explanations of the world is my favorite activity to do with friends.
 Sometimes the explanation points at an interesting idea—I've put a small subset of these here for your enjoyment, and will add more over time.
-If you have a related idea or evidence for or against, don't hesitate to tell me!
+If you have evidence for / against, don't hesitate to tell me!

 I was feeling dissatisfied with existing definitions of agency and self-efficacy in the psychology literature (from Albert Bandura), so I tried, as a joke, to make a mathematical model of these two ideas.
 This model has more truth to it than I expected!